conery/nbscan/README.md

 # nbscan

 nbscan.py is a Python script that will search for and print contents of cells in Jupyter notebooks.
-The script was written to be used to search through notebooks managed by the nbgrader pipline (http://nbgrader.readthedocs.io) but will work for any Jupyter notebooks.
+The script was written to search through notebooks managed by the nbgrader pipline (http://nbgrader.readthedocs.io) but will work for any Jupyter notebooks.

 Cells can be filtered by type